microsoft/terminal/doc/bot.md

 1. Issues manually marked as `Resolution-Duplicate` will be closed shortly after activity stops
 1. Pull requests manually marked as `AutoMerge` will permit the bot to complete the PR and do cleanup when certain conditions are met.
 See details below.

+### Quick-Guidance to Core Contributors
+1. Look at `Needs-Attention` as top priority
+1. Look at `Needs-Triage` during triage meetings to get a handle on what's new and sort it out
+1. Look at `Needs-Tag-Fix` when you have a few minutes to fix up things tagged impoperly
+1. Manually add `Needs-Author-Feedback` when there's something we need the author to follow up on and want attention if they return it or an auto-close for inactivity if it goes stale.

 ## Rules

 ### Issue Management

 #### Mark as Triage Needed
 - When an issue doesn't meet triage criteria, applies `Needs-Triage` tag.
-- Triage criteria:
-   -
+Right now, this is just when it's opened.

 ### Author Has Responded
 - When an issue with `Needs-Author-Feedback` gets an author response, drops that tag in favor of `Needs-Attention` to flag core contributors to drop by.